Wookhq/Lution-Marketplace/how-to/add.md

 ### 3. Make a pull request

 Once you're done, open a pull request and add the **Mods/Theme Request** label.
+Also update the mod/theme then the newer roblox version come out! or the mod/theme will be marked as unstable.

 You can create one [here](https://github.com/triisdang/Lution-Marketplace/pulls)

 ----------